-Computer powers on and then immediately turns off
+Why does my computer power on and then immediately turns off?

 If your computer turns off immediately or even within a few seconds after it is turned on, there could be several possible issues.
-To proceed, we suggest going through each of the following sections in order as they're meant as a step-by-step guide to help find a solution to your problem.
+To proceed, we recommend going through each section below to help find a solution to your problem.

-Caution: Some of the steps below require you open your computer.
-While working within your machine, always be aware of the dangers of ESD.
+Some steps below require you to open the computer case.
+While working in your machine, always be aware of the dangers of ESD (electrostatic discharge).

-If the problem persists, make sure all cables inside the computer case are firmly attached to the motherboard and each component.
-You'll want to check the IDE cables and SATA cables, which are typically connected to the hard drive, CD or DVD drive, and floppy drive (if present).
+Make sure all cables inside the computer case are firmly attached to the motherboard and each component.
+Check the IDE (integrated drive electronics) cables and SATA (Serial AT Attachment) cables, which are connected to the hard drive, CD (compact disc) or DVD (digital versatile disc) drive, and floppy drive (if present).
 Check both ends of each cable and make sure they are firmly attached to the component and the motherboard.
 Turn on the computer and test to see if this resolves the issue.

-Tip: Sometimes the best way to verify a cable is not loose is to disconnect and then reconnect the cable on both ends.
+Sometimes, the best way to verify a cable is not loose is to disconnect and reconnect (reseat) the cable on both ends.

 An electrical short in a computer, which may cause power issues, happens when pieces of metal cause a path for electricity to flow through that shouldn't exist.
-Computers are full of screws, as they hold nearly ever internal component in place, and from time to time they can come loose.
-Lift up your computer and gently rotate it while softly shaking it from side to side.
-If you here what sounds like small rocks banging around, it's likely that you have loose screws inside the case.
+Computers are full of screws, as they hold nearly every internal component in place, and from time to time, they can come loose.
+Lift your computer and gently rotate it while gently shaking it from side to side.
+If you hear what sounds like small rocks banging around, you likely have loose screws inside the case.
 Open the computer up and remove them.

 Verify the memory modules are properly seated in the memory slots on the motherboard.
 To do this, open the computer, remove the memory modules from their slots, and gently reseat them.
-It also is important to note that memory modules should be installed in pairs and in matching slots, which are designated by matching colors.
-Make sure the chips are firmly seated and the clamps on both sides of each chip snap into place.
+It also is important to note that memory modules are installed in pairs, and sometimes in matching slots, which are designated by matching colors.
+Make sure the modules are firmly seated and the clamps on both sides of the modules snap into place.
 Plug in the power cord and turn the computer on to see if the issue is resolved.